-The Low-Line is a one-of-a-kind project that would connect Southport Ave. and Paulina St. with a continuous, half-mile long walkway and garden beneath the CTA ‘L’ tracks between Southport and Lincoln avenues as an exciting Chicago art destination and a fun and dynamic path connecting Lakeview.
+The Low-Line project envisions a one-of-a-kind landmark destination that would connect Southport and Lincoln avenues with a continuous, half-mile long art walk and garden beneath the CTA ‘L’ tracks between Southport and Lincoln avenues as an exciting Chicago art destination and a fun and dynamic path connecting Lakeview.
 Learn more about the project and view proposed designs for new Low-Line plazas here.

 Who is behind the Low-Line project?

 The Lakeview Chamber of Commerce, Special Service Area (SSA) 27, and Friends of Lakeview, a 501(c)(3) non-profit organization, are partnering on different aspects of the project, with the assistance and support of Mayor Rahm Emanuel and the Chicago Transit Authority.
 The Low-Line project was first envisioned by the Lakeview Chamber of Commerce in its 2011 Lakeview Area Master Plan, which gathered input from local residents, businesses, and other stakeholders.
 The Chamber is the sole service provider for Special Service Area (SSA) 27.
-The SSA has partnered with PORT, a leading-edge design consultancy, to identify potential uses for new Low-Line spaces at Ashland and Paulina, and has already funded some initial improvements at Southport.
+The SSA has partnered with PORT, a leading-edge design consultancy, to identify potential uses for new Low-Line plazas at Ashland and Paulina, and has already funded some initial improvements at Southport.

-Friends of Lakeview, a 501(c)(3) non-profit partner organization, is exploring different approaches to accomplishing the ultimate long-term Low-Line vision: creating a continuous connection from Southport Ave. to Paulina St. Its efforts are focused on the Low-Line segments along non-commercial blocks between the future Paulina and Ashland plazas on the west, and the Ashland and Southport plazas on the east.
+Friends of Lakeview, a 501(c)(3) non-profit partner organization, is exploring different approaches to accomplishing the ultimate long-term Low-Line vision: creating a continuous connection from Southport to Lincoln Avenue.
+Its efforts are focused on the Low-Line pathways along non-commercial blocks between the future Paulina and Ashland plazas on the west, and the Ashland and Southport plazas on the east.

 Where can I find the Low-Line?

 Community members are currently gathering to envision the Low-Line, so it doesn’t exist just yet.
 The project site is located in Lakeview, a neighborhood on Chicago’s North Side.
 The site consists of a series of spaces—many of which are underutilized—beneath the CTA Brown Line ‘L’ tracks between the Southport and Paulina stations.
-Some improvements have already been made at the Southport CTA station, and additional enhancements are currently being planned for new Low-Line spaces at Ashland and Paulina with a new pathway and plazas.
+Some improvements have already been made at the Southport CTA station, and additional enhancements are currently underway for new Low-Line plazas at Ashland and Paulina with a new pathway and plazas.